HookyQR/VSCodeMinify/README.md

 `minifiy.css.root` accepts "`${workspaceRoot}`/some/path" to define the internal `@import` absolute root.

-Since `html-minifier` also uses `clean-css` and `uglify-js`, setting `minifyJS` or `minifyCSS` to **`true`** will embed the settings you have supplied for those minifiers automatically.
+Since `html-minifier` also uses `clean-css` and `terser`, setting `minifyJS` or `minifyCSS` to **`true`** will embed the settings you have supplied for those minifiers automatically.
 You can provide your own settings as an object if you want some different methods to be used.

 Like [beautify for VS Code](https://marketplace.visualstudio.com/items/HookyQR.beautify), minify accepts an array for file extension that you will accept minification of under `minify.JSfiles`, `minify.CSSfiles`, and `minify.HTMLfiles`.